 You can calculate your body composition a number of different ways, some are more accurate than others.
 Regardless of which method you choose, you should measure your progress using the same approach.

 For a more accurate approach, numerous companies offer more accurate measurements, like underwater weighing and DXA scans, through appointments.
 These can be slightly more costly, but are significantly more accurate and provide more detailed readings.
 DXA scans can even show you where you store muscle and fat in your body in great detail.

 Determining Your Weight Gain Calorie Needs

-The exact amount of calories you need to gain muscle mass are most strongly dependent on your level of training and starting body composition.
+The exact amount of calories you need consume each day to gain muscle mass are most strongly dependent on your level of training and starting body composition.
 While it takes 2,500 to 2,800 additional calories to build one pound of muscle, this doesn't necessarily mean increasing your intake by this much is automatically going to result in healthy gains.